dragonman225/nast/packages/nast-util-to-react/README.md

 - [x] Table

   *Gotcha 1: Only property types "Title", "Text", "URL", "Checkbox", "Select", "Multi-select" are correctly supported, other types are treated as "Text".*

   *Gotcha 2: Always wrap text.*

 - [x] Gallery

+  *Gotcha 1: Only property type "Title" is rendered.*

+  *Gotcha 2: For "Card Preview" option, only "Page Cover" is supported.*

 - [ ] List
 - [ ] Calendar
 - [ ] Board

 #### Media Blocks